pranav-ml/Video-Chat.io/Readme.md

-This is a video calling application where users can call other user and will also have the capabiltiy to mute their mic and audio.
-Their is also real time chat functionality.
+This is a real-time video chat application where multiple users can chat with each other.
+Users have the following functionality-

 - Video Call with others
 - Mute audio/video
 - Instantly join a video call with a code
 - Chat in real-time
 - Chat Notifications
-- Supports real-time screen sharing also
+- Real-time screen sharing
 - Unlimited duration calls
 - Share joining code instantly on social media platforms
 - Simple and intuitive UI